Éric Desjardins: Playing career

 Desjardins was drafted 38th overall in the 1987 NHL entry draft by the Montreal Canadiens from the Granby Bisons of the Quebec Major Junior Hockey League (QMJHL).
 After playing one more season for Granby, he joined the Sherbrooke Canadiens of the American Hockey League (AHL) in time to make his professional debut in the spring of 1988, playing three regular season games and four playoff games.
 He began his NHL career in 1988–89 with two goals and twelve assists in 36 games.
-He also played in 14 playoff games on Montreal's way to the 1989 Stanley Cup Finals, a loss against the Calgary Flames.
+He also played in 14 playoff games on Montreal's way to the 1989 Stanley Cup Final, a loss against the Calgary Flames.

 His play improved thereafter, leading to an appearance in the 1992 NHL All-Star Game.
 By 1992–93 he had established himself as one of the team's premier defencemen, often playing in power play situations with Mathieu Schneider.
-Perhaps his most famous performance happened in game two of the 1993 Stanley Cup Finals on June 3, 1993, when he scored all of Montreal's goals in a 3–2 overtime win over the Los Angeles Kings in a game also marked by Marty McSorley's illegal stick penalty.
+Perhaps his most famous performance happened in game two of the 1993 Stanley Cup Final on June 3, 1993, when he scored all of Montreal's goals in a 3–2 overtime win over the Los Angeles Kings in a game also marked by Marty McSorley's illegal stick penalty.
 The game turned the series in Montreal's favour, which they would go on to win in five games to claim the Stanley Cup.

 On February 9, 1995, Desjardins was traded to the Philadelphia Flyers along with John LeClair and Gilbert Dionne in exchange for Mark Recchi and a third-round pick in the 1995 NHL entry draft (Martin Hohenberger).
 He was brought in to solidify the Flyers defence and that he did as he won the first of what would be seven Barry Ashbee Trophies, an award given annually to the Flyers top blueliner.
 He played the remainder of his career with the Flyers, achieving two NHL second team All-Star selections (1999, 2000) and two more All-Star Game appearances (1996, 2000).
 His 396 points with the Flyers ranks second among defencemen only to Mark Howe's 480 in team history.
 During the 1999–2000 season, Desjardins became the Flyers captain once Eric Lindros was stripped from captainship for his complaints about the Flyers' medical staff.

 The Flyers didn't offer Desjardins a contract following the 2005–06 season.
 His original team, Montreal, was interested in signing him for the 2006–07 season, but Desjardins opted to retire as a Flyer on August 10, 2006.
 Desjardins was nicknamed Rico throughout his playing career.

 On January 11, 2007, before the Flyers/Canadiens game in Philadelphia, the Flyers honoured Desjardins with Eric Desjardins Night, which featured a ceremony highlighting Desjardins' Flyers career.
 Afterwards, Desjardins was presented gifts and tokens of appreciation from both the Flyers and the Canadiens, his two former clubs.

 On February 19, 2015, before the Flyers/Sabres game in Philadelphia, the Flyers inducted Desjardins into the Flyers Hall of Fame.
 His former defense partner Chris Therien honored him with a speech.